Lawsuit filed over casino license for Pope County, contending Cherokee firm lacks experience

 The case -- filed by John "Cliff" Goodin in the courtroom of Pulaski County Circuit Judge Tim Fox -- also takes issue with how the license recipient's name is listed on the gambling license issued last month.

-"When the Arkansas Racing Commission issued the license, we were surprised to see that they issued it to something called 'Cherokee Nation Businesses, LLC/Legends Resort and Casino, LLC,'" Jerry Malone, the attorney for Goodin, said.
+"When the Arkansas Racing Commission issued the license, we were surprised to see that they issued it to something called 'Cherokee Nation Businesses, LLC/Legends Resort and Casino, LLC,'" said Jerry Malone, the attorney for Goodin.
 "There is no such entity.
 We researched the secretary of state's office and there is no listing for this company."

 Malone added, even if the license had listed only Legends Resort and Casino, the Racing Commission would still be in violation of Amendment 100 because Legends has no gambling experience, as required under the state constitutional amendment that voters approved in 2018.